userBGI/userBGI/README.md

-#heywrld n/
++ only started to understand and discover you

-only started to understand and discover you
+#heywrld